 Beginner's Luck Won't Cement Developer Trust

-If you need to go back to the drawing board, you can start here:
+If you need to go back to the drawing board, start here:

 - Write in iterations: Like software development, content should undergo multiple revisions, with reviews from real developers.